 A professional in any agency may become aware of the surrogacy arrangement and have concerns about:

-For example, hospital staff and midwives may become aware that a baby about to be born, or just born, is the product of a surrogacy arrangement and have grounds to doubt the commissioners’ identity/suitability to care for the baby, or the degree of voluntarism involved.
+For example, hospital staff and midwives may become aware that a baby about to be born, or just born, is the product of a surrogacy arrangement and have grounds to doubt the intended parent's identity/suitability to care for the baby, or the degree of voluntarism involved.